Other Driver Has No Insurance in NC?

 Understand Your Policy

 Pull out your insurance declarations page and review your coverage in detail.
 Know what you are covered for before you need to file a claim.
-Ask your agent about stacking provisions.
+Ask your agent about stacking provisions and whether your policy includes a rideshare endorsement if you drive for Uber or Lyft.

 Add Med-Pay Coverage